How to Write a Dog Park Business Plan

 Product Description and Competitive Advantages for a Dog Park Business

-After establishing the core amenities, exploring additional services that can enhance the dog daycare experience is advisable.
+After establishing the core amenities, I suggest exploring additional services to enhance the dog daycare experience.
 These may include a TV in the kennel, offering premium dog food, or providing individualized playtime.
 By establishing this foundation, the reader understands the business's fundamental components, which often contribute to its competitive advantage.
 Subsequently, the focus can shift to discussing complementary services such as grooming, boarding, and other premium amenities.

 Target Market.